ThemovieaYT/Frozen2Mod/README.md

 ## The user won't get bored out of it in a short period of time

 This is where fanfiction content kicks in.
-I plan on to provide updates and add stuff far from what the original movie has to offer.
+I plan on to provide add-ons and add stuff far from what the original movie has to offer.
 The list of fanfictions that will be included is provided here: https://frozen-2-minecraft-mod-themoviea.fandom.com/wiki/Fanfiction_Contents